“Some people are born mediocre, some people achieve mediocrity, and some people have mediocrity thrust upon them.” Joseph Heller.

 Phase 2: Hustle: The Long Hours of Efforts Even When You’re Tired

 While you’re getting into the grip with Surviving, you will need to employ the single characteristic that makes or breaks people.
 It’s HUSTLE.
-It’s so important that the entire Gary Vee (owner of New York Jets and a 300mil media company) message can be summarized into just that: Hustle.
+It’s so important that the entire Gary Vee (future owner of New York Jets and a 300mil media company) message can be summarized into just that: Hustle.

 Hustle phase objectives: